SrPatoMan/ReportTemplates/README.md

 # ReportTemplates
-LaTeX templates to do a professional pentest report.
+LaTeX templates to do a professional pentesting report.